 - Special recognition at separate Cording Ceremony with reception of Honors cords which are then worn during Commencement

-- Acknowledgement of exemplary participation at the University level via Honors sticker on diploma
+- Acknowledgement of exemplary participation at the University level via Honors emblem on diploma

 - Increased potential for receiving scholarship awards and grants